derailed-dash/demo-lz-docs/content/lz/Decision Records/_index.md

 # {{< param title >}}

-Decision records relating to the LZiiB platform.
+Decision records relating to the LZiaB platform.

 {{<children>}}